JusticeAmpofo/currency-converter/README.md

 This is a Currency Converter application that connects to an API from https://currency.getgeoapi.com/.

-This was made with the React.js and materialize.css frameworks.
+This was made with the React.js and Materialize.css frameworks.